Transcranial Magnetic Stimulation (TMS)

-In general, TMS is not safe for patients who have magnetically-sensitive implants in their head.
-TMS also isn't safe for patients who have implants within 12 inches (30 cm) of the treatment coil, such as:
+In general, TMS is not safe for patients who have metal or magnetic-sensitive implants in their head.
+TMS also isn't safe for patients who have implants within 12 inches of the treatment coil, such as:

 - Aneurism clips or coils